noiseprotocol/noise_spec/noise.md

 All Noise messages are less than or equal to 65535 bytes in length, and can be processed without parsing, since there are no type or length fields within the message.
-In some contexts a Noise message might need to be preceded by some type or length fields (e.g. TCP), but that's an **application responsibility** - see Section 10.
+In some contexts a Noise message might be preceded by some type or length fields but that's an **application responsibility** - see Section 10.

 A handshake message begins with a sequence of one or more DH public keys.
 Whether each public key is ephemeral or static is specified by the message's descriptor.
 Ephemeral public keys are sent in the clear.
-Static public keys may be encrypted (to provide identity hiding).
+Static public keys may be encrypted to provide identity hiding.

 Following the public keys will be a **payload** which could be used to convey certificates or other handshake data, and which may also be encrypted.